bowman2001/perplexdoc/content/doc/page/nav/index.md

 draft: true
 ---

-Except for the main menu, all navigational elements for Perplex are generated from a few parameters in the front-matter of the Markdown content files.
+Except for the main menu, all navigational elements for Perplex are generated from a few parameters in the front-matter of the content files.
 {.p-first} <!--more-->

 ## Main Menu